supermarsx/magickeyboard/readme.md

 # magickeyboard

 This is a mirror repository for Apple Magic Keyboard 1 (removable batteries, rounded top) and 2 (slim, embedded battery) drivers, plus a pt_PT custom made keyboard layout.
+Use your magic keyboard on any bluetooth enabled Windows machine.

 ### Whats the purpose